iGardening Logo Large Transparent Background

 Pak Choi

 August is an ideal time to sow pak choi for an autumn crop.
 Select a partially shaded spot with fertile, well-drained soil, and sow seeds thinly, spacing plants about 20 cm apart.
 Ensure regular watering to keep the soil moist, which supports rapid growth.
 Pak choi matures quickly and can be harvested in as little as six weeks.
-Whether used in salads, stir-fries, or soups, its crisp texture and mild flavour make it a versatile addition to your meals right up until winter.
+Whether used in salads, stir-fries, or soups, its crisp texture and mild flavour make it a versatile addition to your meals until winter.

 Radicchio

 Plant radicchio in August to develop vibrant and flavourful heads for autumn harvests.
 Radicchio prefers sunny locations with well-drained soil.
 Sow seeds thinly in rows, with about 30 cm between plants, and water consistently to support even growth.
 Its slightly bitter taste adds an interesting contrast to salads and cooked dishes alike.
-Colourful and robust, radicchio brings both visual appeal and culinary diversity to your garden, offering a burst of flavour and nutrition as cooler weather arrives.
+Colourful and robust, radicchio brings visual appeal and culinary diversity to your garden, offering flavour and nutrition as cooler weather arrives.

 Radish

 August is a great month to sow radishes for a quick, late-season harvest.
-Choose a sunny spot with well-drained soil, and sow seeds thinly in rows about 10 cm apart.
+Choose a sunny spot with well-drained soil and sow seeds thinly in rows about 10 cm apart.
 Water frequently to maintain moist soil, which ensures rapid growth.
-Radishes mature in just a few weeks, offering crisp, peppery roots perfect for salads or as a crunchy snack.
+Radishes mature in a few weeks, offering crisp, peppery roots perfect for salads or as a crunchy snack.
 Repeated sowings every couple of weeks can extend your harvest into the cooler months, providing a continuous supply of this nutritious vegetable.

 Turnip

 Sow turnip seeds in August for a crop that will mature by early winter.
 Select a sunny site with rich, well-drained soil.
 Sow seeds thinly, with rows spaced about 30 cm apart, keeping the soil moist with regular watering.
 Turnips grow quickly, offering sweet, tender roots and nutritious greens.
 Harvest them young for the best flavour or let them mature fully for winter stews and roasts.
-This versatile vegetable adds depth to your garden’s offerings, supplying both culinary versatility and nutritional value.
+This versatile vegetable adds depth to your garden’s offerings, supplying culinary versatility and nutritional value.

 Back to The Gardeners Calendar